 Want to be able to show off your portfolio on the go?
 Or share those family photos when you aren't near wifi?
 Now you can mark any gallery for viewing offline, so the galleries you select will always be available.

 To make a gallery available offline, navigate to the gallery by tapping on the gallery name.
-In the upper right-hand corner, tap the toggle for "Available Offline" to enable offline viewing.
+Near the top, below your gallery’s name, tap the toggle for Available Offline to enable offline viewing.

-To share, navigate to the gallery or photo you want to share, then tap the share icon in the upper right-hand corner.
+To share, navigate to the gallery or photo you want to share, then tap the share icon in the lower right-hand corner.
 Then select the sharing option you want to use and follow the onscreen instructions.

 Movies are right in your hands.
-Tap the Play button to load the video, and while it's playing, tap again to bring up the timeline where you can fast forward, rewind, or pause.
+Tap the play button to load the video, and while it's playing, tap again to bring up the timeline where you can fast forward, rewind, or pause.

-Note: You can double tap anywhere to zoom in/zoom out, too.
+Note: You can double-tap anywhere to zoom in/zoom out, too.

-To close the full-screen view, hit the "Done" button in the upper left.
+To close the full-screen view, hit the Done button in the upper left.
 You can return to the gallery by tapping anywhere in the window to bring up the top menu bar.